ProjectHusky/CoreVal/README.md

 ## Usage
 ### Parser
+The parser is mostly intended for a server that hosts a database and services the users, however it is possible to use the scraper to procure a local csv file that contains the course evaluation data.

 To use the parser install the required libraries with followings commands:
 ```shell
 $ pip install selenium